Zedyz/VIT-WebSaliency/README.md

 # Visual Saliency Prediction Project

-This repository contains code for **“a visual saliency prediction project”**—using a Vision-Transformer model combined with four *decoders* (Face, Text, Banner, and Base) and a small **component saliency prediction** fusion head for full-resolution visual-saliency prediction.
+This repository contains code for a visual saliency prediction project using a Vision-Transformer model combined with four decoders (Face, Text, Banner, and Base) and a small component saliency prediction fusion head for full-resolution visual-saliency prediction.

 The dataset and trained model can be downloaded here: